victorKM/US-State-Sentiment-Mapping-with-Reddit-Data/README.md

 # Sentiment Analysis of Reddit Posts by US State

 This project performs sentiment analysis on Reddit posts related to US states and visualizes the results on an interactive map.
-We use the Reddit API to collect posts and comments, and the VADER library for sentiment analysis.
+Used the Reddit API to collect posts and comments, and the VADER library for sentiment analysis.

 # Objective